 Report charting the progress and findings of the evaluation of the Community Sex Offender Groupwork Programme as it is being rolled out in Scotland.
 Data from all six pilot areas are included as well as three areas which have more recently started the programme.

-Briefing paper discussing the implications of the personalisation agenda for advocacy workers, for example potential changes to the type of support people ask for.
+Briefing paper discussing the implications of the personalisation agenda for voluntary service providers, for example how they ensure the individual is the primary focus.

 Parliamentary briefing paper from the NTA providing information on the next steps for drug treatment in England and an update on the latest research available.

 This resource suggests that there has been relatively little research about the distinctive challenges of bringing up children in disadvantaged areas, nor of children’s perspectives on identifying and managing threats.
 In particular, it highlights that little is known about how parents and children promote their children’s well-being and safeguard them from day-to-day risks.